falconry/falcon/docs/api/routing.rst

     api.add_route('/add', add)
     api.add_route('/subtract', subtract)

-However, in addition to being slightly verbose it's also logically a bit strange because adding and subtracting don't seem to conceptually map to two seperate resource collections.
-Instead of seperating them based on the idea of "getting" different resources from each, we might want to group them based on the attributes of their function (ie. take two numbers, do something to them, and return the result).
+However, this approach highlights a situation in which grouping by resource may not make sense for your domain.
+In this context, adding and subtracting don't seem to conceptually map to two separate resource collections.
+Instead of separating them based on the idea of "getting" different resources from each, we might want to group them based on the attributes of their function (i.e., take two numbers, do something to them, return the result).

 With Suffixed Responders, we can do just that, rewriting the example above in a more procedural
 style: